Aditya-jod/proj-career-reco/frontend/README.md

 # Frontend Structure for Career Path Recommender

-This folder will contain the React (Vite) frontend code.
+This folder will contain the frontend code.
+The frontend will be built using React, Vite, and Tailwind CSS to provide an interactive user interface for the Career Path Recommender System.
+It will communicate with the backend FastAPI service to fetch career predictions, university recommendations, and job role suggestions based on user input.

 ## Planned Structure